xob0t/qBittorrent-File-Matcher/README.md

 This script helps match torrents in qBittorrent with their corresponding files on the disk, streamlining file organization and preventing duplication.

-You've renamed downloaded files, or changed folder structure and now qBittorent is unable to find them?
+You've renamed downloaded files, or changed folder structure and now qBittorrent is unable to find them?
 Or you want to seed a torrent to contribute to the community, but the torrent's files have different names compared to the files on your disk?
 By running the script you can easily rename the files within qBittorrent to match the files on your disk.

 ## Demo